reduxjs/redux/docs/tutorials/essentials/part-6-performance-normalization.md

 ### Notifications Slice

-Since this is a new part of our app, the first step is to create a new slice for our notifications, and an async thunk to fetch some notification entries from the API:
+Since this is a new part of our app, the first step is to create a new slice for our notifications, and an async thunk to fetch some notification entries from the API.
+In order to create some realistic notifications, we'll include the timestamp of the latest notification we have in state.
+That will let our mock server generate notifications newer than that timestamp.

 ```js title="features/notifications/notificationsSlice.js"
 import { createSlice, createAsyncThunk } from '@reduxjs/toolkit'